ArlesonLeandro/DChat/README.md

 DChat is a straightforward Discord chat overlay designed for use with OBS and other similar software.

 ### Configuration Guide
 To get started, you'll need to create a Discord bot.
-Go to https://discord.com/developers/applications and click on "New Application."
+Go to [Discord Dev Portal](https://discord.com/developers/applications) and click on "New Application."

 ### Bot Configuration
 In the "Bot" tab of your application, check the following two options: